 The next step is therefore to apply White Balance to linear cfa image data by multiplying every red pixel by 2.0493 and every blue pixel by 1.3256 – to obtain a Camera Neutral cfa image (in Adobe parlance):

-Note how the pixelation is now gone in the neutral portion of the image that was used as a reference for the multipliers (the gray card, top) – but of course not in the colored portions of the image.
+Note how the pixelation is now gone at the top of the image – the neutral portion that was used as a reference for the multipliers – but of course not in the colored portions of the image.

-The reason for this is that when color information is not available from all three channels the rendered color will most likely be wrong.
+The reason for clipping at full scale is that when color information is not available from all three channels the rendered color will most likely be wrong.
 In the final image it could show as, for instance, a pinkish tinge in the highlights near saturation, below right.
 Very annoying in snowy mountain landscapes for instance.
+So clipping is an all-or-nothing solution to this problem.

-The alternative to clipping would be to make some assumptions about the missing color and fill the histograms in: in advanced raw converters this is typically controlled by algorithms or sliders with names like highlight ‘reconstruction’.
+The alternative to clipping would be to make some assumptions about the missing color and fill the relative data in: in advanced raw converters this is typically controlled by algorithms or sliders with names like highlight ‘reconstruction’.
 There are many ways to accomplish this feat.
-If only one channel is missing, as is the case of green between 1.0 and 1.2 in Figure 6, the simplest is to assume that the highlight is near white and the image is properly white balanced – so guess that the missing value is the average of the other two.
-You can also see that in this capture that strategy would only be able to reconstruct about 1/4 stop of highlights.
+For instance if only one channel is missing, as is the case of green between 1.0 and 1.2 in Figure 7, the simplest is to assume that the highlight is near white and the image is properly white balanced – and guess that the one clipped value in a pixel is the average of the other two.
+You can also see that in this capture that strategy would at most be able to reconstruct about 1/4 stop of highlights.
+Normalization back to 1.0 would then be needed to bring that 1/4 stop back into the fold.

 This is somewhat of a subjective step and arguably should not be performed if one is after a ‘faithful’ rendering of the image projected on the sensing plane as captured in the raw data.
-However nobody always nails Exposure so it is useful to be able to correct rendered brightness.
+However nobody always nails Exposure and different cameras often place middle gray at different percentages of full scale in the raw file so it is useful to be able to correct rendered brightness.
 That’s why many raw converters call the relative slider Exposure Correction or Compensation (EC).

 The image looks a bit dark for my taste and in fact the 48% WhiBal gray card measures out at 17% of full scale as-is.
-Linear brightness correction simply means multiplying every white balanced and clipped pixel in the data by a constant.
-In this case I chose to apply a subjectively conservative 1.1 stops of linear brightening by multiplying all file data by a factor of 2.14, with this result:
+Linear brightness correction simply means multiplying every white balanced pixel in the data by a constant.
+If we trusted that there were no highlights worth keeping above 100% that constant would be 48/17, equal to a 1.5 stops correction.
+In this case I chose to apply a subjectively conservative +1.1 stops of linear brightening by multiplying all file data by a factor of 2.14, with this result:

 5. Demosaic CFA Data

-For this test I decided to simply collapse every RGGB quartet into a single RGB pixel, keeping the R and B values for each quartet as they are and averaging the two G ones (equivalent to dcraw -h mode).
-This is effectively 2×2 nearest neighbor demosaicing and results in a more manageable smaller, half sized image (half linearly on each side, one quarter the area):
+For this test I decided to cheat and simply collapse every RGGB quartet into a single RGB pixel, keeping the R and B values for each quartet as they are and averaging the two G ones (equivalent to dcraw -h mode).
+This is effectively 2×2 nearest neighbor demosaicing/resizing and results in a more manageable, smaller, half sized image (half linearly on each side, one quarter the area):

 6. Color Transformation and Correction